Uzbekistan & Turkmenistan Adventure

 Highlights

-- This incredible journey takes you through parts of Central Asia that few people can find on a map, let alone have considered travelling to.
+- Take an incredible journey through parts of Central Asia that few people can find on a map, let alone have considered travelling to!

-- Witness the eternal flames of the Darvaza Crater, aka the 'Door to Hell' as you camp nearby – one of the strangest, most mesmerising geological oddities on earth.
+- Witness the eternal flames of the Darvaza Crater, aka the 'Door to Hell' as you camp in isolated desert – this is one of the strangest, most mesmerising geological oddities on earth.
+Spend the evening warming yourself by the fire and sleeping in a yurt overlooking the crater.

-- Ashgabat rose from the devastation of an earthquake in 1948 and has enjoyed a surreal and futuristic makeover - witness its often bizarre, but certainly memorable architecture on a city tour.
+- Learn how Ashgabat rose from the devastation of an earthquake in 1948 and witness its often bizarre, but certainly memorable architecture on a city tour.

 What's this trip about?